-Lokisa Environmental Consulting CC has been appointed as the independent Environmental Assessment Practitioner (EAP) to apply for environmental authorization for the proposed Chantelle Extension 35 Residential Development.
-Beyond Heritage was appointed to conduct a Heritage Impact Assessment (HIA) for the project and the study area was assessed through a desktop assessment and by a non-intrusive pedestrian field survey.
+Exigent Engineering Consultants cc was appointed as the Environmental Assessment Practitioner (EAP) by Zotec Developments (Pty) Ltd to undertake the required Environmental Authorisation Process for the development of Derdepoort X44 Residential Township Development.
+Beyond Heritage was appointed to conduct a Heritage Impact Assessment (HIA) for the project and the study area was assessed on a desktop level and by a non-intrusive pedestrian field survey.
 Key findings of the assessment include: